Tampa Latin Club Reviews

 Highlights: Latin Nights in Tampa, Fl.
 A Mixed Bag.

-I decided to drop by one of the Saturday Nights at Green Iguana once I heard they moved the salsa indoors to the air-conditioned, non-sweaty floor.
-I have to admit I was afraid to go because where I used to live there was a Green Iguana that was an AWFUL VOMITOUS MESS.
-When I walked into this location, the décor was pretty cool; hopefully you aren’t afraid of big Iguanas!
+I decided to drop by one of the Friday/Saturday Nights at Green Gators once I heard they moved the salsa indoors to the air-conditioned, non-sweaty floor.
 My peeps and I ordered dessert which was good and waited for the music to begin.
 They serve food until about 10 pm or so.
 There weren’t many places to sit at this location inside, but they did have VIP tables at $25 bucks a pop that you could “rent” to sit down and a few other places people could grab a quick rest between dances.
-The floor is not a real hardwood floor but even if it snaps together it’s easy to dance on!
-I liked it.
+This may have changed recently as the managment has changed.
+Call for updated information.
+The floor is not a real hardwood floor and its very sticky and hard to turn on, but sometimes its clean and I could dance.
 Inside the people were a mixed bag, From 20-somethings to 50 something’s.
-The dancers range from beginner to intermediate I-II.
+The dancers range from beginner to intermediate III, but like to think they are advanced.
+Many people there dance on 1 and 2 Puerto Rican Style.
+As you know many people who say they dance on 2 dance on 3, 4, 5, 6, 7, and 8 and have no idea how to maintain the rhythm; these on 2 dancers are a bit more seasoned having learned from Sonia Rivera of Diamond Dancers; most maintain rhythm and can dance well.
 People wear casual clothes and jeans a lot, which makes me wonder all the time.
 Florida is so hot!
 Why on earth do people wear jeans to dance salsa?
 We saw more 5 inch heels than you can imagine, all of whom don’t really dance salsa.
 The real dancers tend to have dance shoes; I did see people changing shoes, so you may have luck finding dancers here.
-The music was played by DJ Neko and DJ Raphy.

 Note: Reviews are for locations that have been open for more than one year and consistently have either have classes or play salsa and merengue at their locations.
 If you would like me to review your location and be added to this page, please contact me at firstname.lastname@example.org.